douglasselias/threads-comparison/README.md

 # Threads comparison

-This repo is a small experiment to see how each language does multi-threading.
+This repo is a small experiment to see how each language does multithreading.

 The selected languages were C, Go and JavaScript.

 All of them do the same thing, Create a thread to fetch a webpage and write into a file.
 Then wait all to finish.

-Of course JavaScript is not a multi-threaded language but has similar behavior using promises.
+One interesting thing to notice is that only C has real threads, managed by the OS, Go and JavaScript doesn't.

 ## Conclusion